rougin/combustor/README.md

 ## Usage

-The documentation for Combustor can be found [here](http://rougin.github.io/combustor/commands.html).
+The documentation for the commands can be found [here](http://rougin.github.io/combustor/commands.html).

 ## Change Log